 - How many trees were used to build your house.

-- How many trees were cut to make space for your home in your land (60 trees for every acre of land).
+- The number of trees that were cut to make space for your home in your land (60 trees for every acre of land).

 - How many trees were cut to make the paper in all the books you have read and the reams of paper you have bought to use in your printer (about 1 tree for every hundred books, 1 tree for 50 reams of paper).

-Add it all up, and then plan to plant or have planted four trees per week, or per month, until you are sure that a number of trees slightly larger than those used for your home have been planted.
+Then plan to plant or have planted four trees per week, or per month.
+Do this until you are sure that a number of trees slightly larger than those used for your home have been planted.

 How to Pay Your Tree Karma and Help the Planet Where it’s Most Needed